Quick Summary

 In 1555, Humayun recaptured Delhi, but shortly after, he passed away.
 Bairam Khan, Akbar’s guardian, hid this to ensure a smooth transition.
 Akbar became emperor in 1556 while battling for the throne.
 At 14, Bairam Khan enthroned him in Punjab.
 Until Akbar came of age, Bairam Khan ruled.

-Reigning from 1556 to 1605, Akbar, born in 1542, significantly expanded the Mughal Empire across India.
+Born in 1542, Akbar, who reigned from 1556 to 1605, significantly expanded the Mughal Empire across India.
 He employed a two-pronged approach, utilizing both military might and diplomatic finesse.
-To unify this vast territory, Akbar established a centralized administration and even fostered political alliances through marriages with conquered rulers.
+Akbar established a centralized administration to unify this vast territory and even fostered political alliances through marriages with conquered rulers.
 Furthermore, his policies aimed to please his non-Muslim subjects.
 He abolished discriminatory taxes and appointed them to important positions, fostering peace and stability within the religiously diverse realm.

 Humayun’s most significant contribution might be his influence on his son, Akbar.
 During his exile, he exposed Akbar to diverse cultures and philosophies, shaping Akbar’s future policies of religious tolerance and inclusivity.
 Akbar also witnessed the consequences of Humayun’s internal conflicts, likely influencing his own emphasis on strong, centralized rule.
 Humayun’s dedication to art and architecture, evident in his magnificent tomb, likely inspired Akbar’s grand building projects, culminating in the Taj Mahal.
 While Humayun’s reign faced difficulties, the foundation he laid through his experiences and influence on Akbar paved the way for the golden age of the Mughal Empire.